awsdocs/amazon-appstream2-developer-guide/doc_source/troubleshooting-image-builder.md

 ## My image creation failed\.<a name="troubleshooting-12"></a>

 Verify that you did not make any changes to AppStream 2\.0 services before starting the image creation\.
 Try creating your image again; if it fails, contact AWS Support\.
 For more information, see [AWS Support Center](https://console.aws.amazon.com/support/home#/)\.

+## The Image Assistant `create-image` operation failed with an error message that access to the PrewarmManifest\.txt is denied<a name="create-image-cli-operation-fails"></a>

+The application optimization manifest was created with elevated privileges\.
+To create the image, do either of the following, and then try again:
++ Run the Image Assistant command line interface \(CLI\) executable file \(Image\-Assistant\.exe\) with administrator privileges\.
++ Delete the application optimization manifest file\.